-- 4.32 Where funding is available, the maximum discretionary grant to facilitate relocation will be £30,000.
-This means that where a mandatory Disabled Facilities Grant has also been approved, the maximum assistance available to any person will be £60,000. - 4.33 This Relocation Assistance grant shall be protected by a local land charge for a period of 10 (ten) years and will be repayable should the property be disposed or transferred.
-This is in addition to any charge already to be registered as part of the General Consent Order 2008. - 4.34 No other form of discretionary grant assistance will be available in cases where Relocation Assistance is approved. - 4.35 General Conditions: In all cases of discretionary grants noted above, financial assistance will only be available from the Council when it is satisfied that the disabled person or applicant, whichever is the appropriate person subject to the test of resources, is unable to raise those resources themselves or from any other third party. - 4.36 In practice, this will mean that the disabled person or their parents, or legal guardians, in the case of a person under eighteen years of age, will have to demonstrate that when taking into account their income and existing housing costs, they are unable to access sufficient funds from savings, or from a recognised commercial lender, charitable source or via any loan scheme promoted by the Local Authority developed as a result of the RRO for the needs of the disabled person to be met. - 4.37 If the disabled person's home is in the ownership of a registered social landlord and in the absence of other viable options (the landlord not providing appropriate funds) then additional assistance may be given to allow a scheme to be undertaken only under sections 4.16 and 4.24 of the Discretionary Grant Assistance section above.
-In such there will be no charge placed on the property. - 4.38 The Authority when satisfied that sufficient monies are unavailable to carry out necessary works to meet the disabled person's needs, as agreed by Social Services in the circumstances outlined in section 4.20 of this section, a grant up to a maximum of £10,000 to meet any shortfall will be provided. - 4.39 The Council will not provide assistance for a social tenant to purchase a property.
-The Council will expect the social landlord to provide alternative accommodation. - 4.40 Any Discretionary Grant made under this section of this RRO Policy (not including social landlord properties) will be registered as a local land charge and will be wholly repayable upon disposal or transfer of the property for a period of five (5) years or ten (10) years, dependent upon the type of assistance approved, from completion of the works.
+- 4.44 General Conditions: In all cases of discretionary grants noted above, financial assistance will only be available from the Council when it is satisfied that the disabled person or applicant, whichever is the appropriate person subject to the test of resources, is unable to raise those resources themselves or from any other third party. - 4.45 In practice, this will mean that the disabled person or their parents, or legal guardians, in the case of a person under eighteen years of age, will have to demonstrate that when taking into account their income and existing housing costs, they are unable to access sufficient funds from savings, or from a recognised commercial lender, charitable source or via any loan scheme promoted by the Local Authority developed as a result of the RRO for the needs of the disabled person to be met. - 4.46 If the disabled person's home is in the ownership of a registered social landlord and in the absence of other viable options (the landlord not providing appropriate funds) then additional assistance may be given to allow a scheme to be undertaken only under sections 4.16 and 4.24 of the Discretionary Grant Assistance section above.
+In such there will be no charge placed on the property. - 4.47 The Authority when satisfied that sufficient monies are unavailable to carry out necessary works to meet the disabled person's needs, as agreed by Social Services in the circumstances outlined in section 4.20 of this section, a grant up to a maximum of £10,000 to meet any shortfall will be provided. - 4.48 The Council will not provide assistance for a social tenant to purchase a property.
+The Council will expect the social landlord to provide alternative accommodation. - 4.49 Any Discretionary Grant made under this section of this RRO Policy (not including social landlord properties) will be registered as a local land charge and will be wholly repayable upon disposal or transfer of the property for a period of five (5) years or ten (10) years, dependent upon the type of assistance approved, from completion of the works.
 This applies independent of any charges placed under the terms of the General Consent Order 2008.
-There will be no interest charged upon repayment of any Discretionary Grants in this section. - 4.41 In certain circumstances the Council may not require repayment of discretionary grant subject to the following: - The death of the disabled person. - The deterioration of the disabled person's condition so that the existing accommodation is no longer suitable to meet that person's needs. - 4.42 The Council is permitted by an update to the 1996 Act: 'Disabled Facilities Grant (Conditions relating to Approval or Payment of Grant) General Consent 2008' (General Consent Order 2008) to demand repayment of Grant from the recipient where the amount of grant awarded exceeds £5,000 but may not demand an amount in excess of £10,000, upon breach of certain conditions.
+There will be no interest charged upon repayment of any Discretionary Grants in this section. - 4.50 In certain circumstances the Council may not require repayment of discretionary grant subject to the following: - The death of the disabled person. - The deterioration of the disabled person's condition so that the existing accommodation is no longer suitable to meet that person's needs. - 4.51 The Council is permitted by an update to the 1996 Act: 'Disabled Facilities Grant (Conditions relating to Approval or Payment of Grant) General Consent 2008' (commonly known as the General Consent Order 2008) to demand repayment of Grant from the recipient where the amount of grant awarded exceeds £5,000 but may not demand an amount in excess of £10,000, upon breach of certain conditions.
 The conditions are contained within the Order and are secured by way of a local land charge.
 This General Consent Order charge applies to DFG only and therefore may result in two (2) charges being placed for differing amounts on the same property.

-4.43 Hospital Discharge Grants (Discretionary Assistance)
+4.52 Hospital Discharge Grants (Discretionary Assistance)